ReuAzel181/TicTacToe/README.md

 # TicTacToe

-A simple implementation of the classic TicTacToe game using Unity.
+A simple implementation of the classic TicTacToe game.

 ## Description